 They all run and play together, but the day comes when one suddenly stops and looks into the distance.
 His bright eyes are intent; his eager body begins to quiver.
 Suddenly, he breaks from the group, flying over the green grass, faster and faster.
 You have been spotted, and when you and your special friend finally meet, you cling together in joyous reunion, never to be parted again.
 The happy kisses rain upon your face; your hands again caress the beloved head, and you look once more into those trusting eyes, so long gone from your life, but never absent from your heart.
 Then you cross the Rainbow Bridge together.

+We lost my handsome boy at Christmas after 12 years filled with walks, company and love.
+He was brought over from Limerick at about 2, gentle but excitable, loving everyone, soo strong pulling from his shoulders but with no muscle in his hindquarters.
 My dog Dylan died in 2009 age 17; he had been a rescue dog of considerable character and loved by all who met him.
 The post I never wanted to write: It is with heavy heart that My lovely Basil has just passed away after a long battle with pancreatic cancer - he was so brave right until the end which was sudden.
 Am lost without him - he gave us his all, having arrived traumatised, scared, spending several weeks retreating under a chest of drawers, when ready to trust me and from then on it was nothing but love he gave in return plus a lot of entertainment and adventures.
 Hello All at MT, It is with great sadness that I have to let you know that Rose (was Elenore M/T) sadly passed away Monday.
 After fostering a few dog's from M/T Rose came into our life, within one hour we were in love with her.
 So we adopted this scared frightened nervous little dog.
 She soon warmed to us, and lost her fear of us humans.
 She has since welcomed so many foster dogs and took them under her wing, giving them confidence and showing them how things should be done.
 She could be bossy at times but always kind.
 My lovely little poppet Maddy was put to sleep on Sunday having developed epilepsy from a brain tumour.
 We have been lucky enough to have her for 6 years, she came from a breeder and changed from a frightened, shy girl to the ruler of the house who shone with personality.
 Maddy travelled Europe with us and took it all in her stride.
 It is with great sadness that we write to let you know that we said goodbye to our beautiful lurcher Cody, adoptive name Sooner, on the 19th May.
 Yesterday we said goodnight to Bessie, big sister to Pippa, Lucy-Lou (mt Olive), Rosie and Dexter.
 This grand old lady was almost 14 and was suffering from mouth cancer.
 To take the decision to let her go is one of the hardest things imaginable, but, we had to do what we thought was best for her.
 I am writing to let you know that my beautiful doggy “Devo” (formerly “Maple”) was put to sleep on May 5th 2021 after giving me nearly 15 years of the best love and companionship I could’ve wished for.
 She lived a very happy life and gave us so much happiness in return and she was the best dog/friend I have ever had.

 COOKIE - May 2022